 8 What to mail

-Look through the direct mail you receive each week and learn from other people's mistakes.
+Look through the direct mail you receive each week and learn from other people’s mistakes.
+Which envelopes do you open?
+Which letters do you read?
+Which do you reply to?
+Why?
+Your mailshot must be compelling and provide a clear call to action.

 8.1 Do not waste the envelope.